bzoulko/module10_challenge/README.md

 This program is a CLI application using node.js to run it.
 After starting the application your prompted to enter a team manager and several key features about the manager.
 Then a menu selection comes up asking you to add an Engineer to the team or an Intern or select Finished to exit.
 Selecting Finished will compile all team members added and finalize the index.html, then runs it in a new browser window for you to review.

-## Key elements in the Team Profile Generator.
+## Running the Team Profile Generator.
-* From the Terminal prompt, in this projects folder, type "npm start" to start the team profile generator application.
+* From the Terminal prompt, in this projects main folder, type "npm start".
+This will start the Team Profile Generator application that will being prompting for a Manager and detail on that manager along with two additional types of employees, Engineer's and/or Intern's.

 * Adding a Team <b>Manager</b>, you'll be prompted to enter the following:
     - Name          ( No Validation )